 Actuarial Impacts

 Rebate Standards and Limitations

+What if an insurer offers the service at a cost (full or portion) for the policyholder(s) after the pilot?

 Regulatory Evaluation

 Next steps

 Regulators and interested parties discuss the issues noted above, including whether the use of Big Data to predict risks (of e.g., falls or dementia) and offering benefits and services only to those targeted as high risk would cause concerns regarding discrimination.